bm-BigData/docker/examples/example-1/commands.md

     2. RUN apt-get -y upgrade & apt-get install -y fortunes ---- The fortunes program has a command that prints out wise sayings for our whale to say.
 So, the first step is to install it.
 This line adds the fortune program using the apt-get program
     3. CMD /usr/games/fortune -a | cowsay --- This line tells the fortune program to send its nifty quotes to the cowsay program.
   2. docker build -t docker-whale . ---- build the new image
+  3. docker images -- list all images and you should see docker-whale

 11.